 In July 1944, roughly one month after the Czech family camp was liquidated, Bondy was transferred with a group of women prisoners to Hamburg, Germany.
 A short time later, following her miraculous recovery from typhus, came the day of liberation.
 At the age of twenty-two Bondy returned to Prague, alone.
 There, she volunteered for a fighting unit made up of young Jews who wished to immigrate to Palestine and help fight in the War of Independence.
 In August 1948 she took part in a military training camp, arriving at the port of Haifa on December 31 of that year.

 One of her first assignments was teaching Hebrew.
 Within a relatively short time she began writing for a Czech periodical.
-But there was still one goal that eluded her: to write solely in Hebrew, a goal motivated by “… Zionism, naiveté, ignorance, gall, determination—each of them alone and all of them together. …” (WF 93).
+But there was still one goal that eluded her: to write solely in Hebrew, a goal motivated by “Zionism, naiveté, ignorance, gall, determination—each of them alone and all of them together.”
+(Whole Fragments, 93).

 Bondy became a journalist for the Davar newspaper, initially as Haifa correspondent for Omer, a Davar newspaper in simple Hebrew for new immigrants.
 Beginning in 1953 she became a correspondent for Devar ha-Shavua and Omer in Tel Aviv.
-As a reporter for Davar Bondy made an important contribution to the journalistic genre of “color pieces” with a human-interest angle, which describe people and places and reveal the personal side of anonymous individuals and public figures alike.
+As a reporter for Davar, Bondy made an important contribution to the journalistic genre of “color pieces” with a human-interest angle, which describe people and places and reveal the personal side of anonymous individuals and public figures alike.

 Her journalistic skills and the unique style of the interviews she conducted led to a critical development in her literary writing, namely the composition of biographies.
 “Biography,” she maintained, “is actually a blending of life stories, that of the writer and that of the subject” (Shevarim Shelemim, 163).
 The protagonist of her first biographical work was Enzo Sereni, the oldest of the Jewish parachutists from Palestine who were dropped behind enemy lines in World War II (Ha-Shaliah: The Life and Death of Enzo Sereni, 1971).
 This remarkable work was awarded the Yizhak Sadeh Prize in 1974.
 In Shevarim Shelemim she relates that this biography of a parachutist who was killed in a concentration camp led to her choice of a subject from the Holocaust period for her next work—Jacob Edelstein (1903–1944), chairman of the Ältestenrat (Council of Elders) in the Terezin Ghetto.
 Edelstein Against Time (1981), the first work in which she dealt directly with the Holocaust, was also the first Hebrew work to bring the story of this ghetto to the attention of the Israeli public.
-Since then she has written many further books and articles on Terezin and has also translated into Hebrew all the issues of Kamarad, a paper for young people which was published in Czech in one of the ghetto’s children’s houses.
+She subsequently wrote many further books and articles on Terezin and also translated into Hebrew all the issues of Kamarad, a paper for young people that was published in Czech in one of the ghetto’s children’s houses.

-Her flowing style of writing and rich Hebrew were a welcome addition to the Hebrew bookshelf.
+Bondy’s flowing style of writing and rich Hebrew were a welcome addition to the Hebrew bookshelf.
 Bondy authored over twenty works, most of them biographies, and even one cookbook.
 As a translator of Czech literature, she also made a unique contribution to the cultural enrichment of Israelis.
 Among her translations is The Good Soldier Schweik, the masterpiece by Jaroslav Hašek (1883–1923).
 This work held special significance, since she and her fellow inmates in the Theresienstadt ghetto had turned to Schweik to keep up their spirits (“We’ll meet at six after the war” is a famous quotation from the work).

 In 1981 she became a member of Sovlanut (Tolerance), a non-partisan movement for the prevention of violence that sought to educate Israelis on the importance of tolerance.
 The movement worked primarily with politicians, with the aim of moderating the aggressive nature of the election campaign.
-Following the assassination of Prime Minister Yitzhak Rabin in November 1995, Bondy distanced herself from the movement out of a sense of disappointment: “… I went into internal exile. …” (WF 214).
+Following the assassination of Prime Minister Yitzhak Rabin in November 1995, Bondy distanced herself from the movement out of a sense of disappointment: “I went into internal exile.”
+(Whole Fragments, 214).

 Elder of the Jews: Jacob Edelstein of Theresienstadt.
 New York: 1989.

 Call Me Friend: The Children’s Newspaper “Kamarad” from the Theresienstadt Ghetto, 1943–1944.
-Tel Aviv: 1998; Immortality, by Milan Kundera.
-Tel Aviv: 1991; Jerzy Weill: Life with a Star.
-Tel Aviv: 1991; Hašek, Jaroslav.
-The Good Soldier Schweik.
-Tel Aviv: 1980.
+Tel Aviv: 1998.